Potassium hydroxide: Structure

 At higher temperatures, solid KOH crystallizes in the NaCl crystal structure.
 The group is either rapidly or randomly disordered so that it is effectively a spherical anion of radius 1.53 Å (between Cl- and F- in size).
 At room temperature, the OH- groups are ordered and the environment about the K+ centers is distorted, with K+\sOH- distances ranging from 2.69 to 3.15 Å, depending on the orientation of the OH group.
 KOH forms a series of crystalline hydrates, namely the monohydrate KOH * H2O, the dihydrate KOH * 2H2O and the tetrahydrate KOH * 4H2O.

 Reactions

 Solubility and desiccating properties

 About 112 g of KOH dissolve in 100 mL water at room temperature, which contrasts with 100 g/100 mL for NaOH.
-Thus on a molar basis, KOH is slightly more soluble than NaOH.
+Thus, KOH is slightly more soluble than NaOH.
+However, it is slightly less soluble on a molar basis due to its higher molar mass.
 Lower molecular-weight alcohols such as methanol, ethanol, and propanols are also excellent solvents.
 They participate in an acid-base equilibrium.
 In the case of methanol the potassium methoxide (methylate) forms: